lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab5.md

 ## Assignment

-Write a program that can compute the grades and some summary statistics for an exam with up to 9 questions for an arbitrary number of students.
+Write a program that can compute the grades and some summary statistics for an exam with up to 9 questions for up to 9 students.
 You receive the information about the exam from standard input (so you should use `scanf`), but you should read it using file redirection instead of typing the input.